HomeBlogs

 Companies are now shifting their focus on internal talent mobility to retain employees, bridge skill gaps, and develop career opportunities.
 54% of L&D leaders believe that businesses have started prioritizing internal mobility since COVID-19.

 Employees remain with the companies offering strong mobility programs nearly twice the usual.
-Organizational investment in internal talent mobility leads to employee retention, increased engagement, and lower recruitment costs due to the utilization of available talent.
+Organizational investment in internal mobility leads to employee retention, increased engagement, and lower recruitment costs due to the utilization of available talent.

 9. Tech-driven Candidate Experience